tobias-varden/flux-lora-train-cli/readme.md

 # Flux LORA Training CLI

 This is a command-line interface (CLI) tool for creating a Flux LORA (LoRA: Low-Rank Adaptation) using [replicate.com](https://replicate.com).
-Flux LORA is a technique for fine-tuning a pre-trained model to learn a new concept, in this case, a specific token.
+Flux LORA is a technique for fine-tuning a pre-trained model to learn a new concept.

 ## Prerequisites